Skip to main content

 A photo of the ends of both a copper ethernet cable (on the left in yellow) and a fibre optic cable (on the right).
 In the background there is the back side of a white router/modem situated on a green surface.

-Before we start, not all connection types are equal, and you can’t always control what you have at home.
-If you don’t know your connection type, visit our POI checker to find out.
+Not all nbn® (NBN) connection types are equal, and you can’t always control what you have at home.
+Knowing the options available will help you to find the right plan and ISP (Internet Service Provider) for your needs.

 Fixed Wireless

-This means that Fixed Wireless setups typically can’t reach speeds that a wired connection can, with plans capped at 75mbps/10mbps.
+Fixed Wireless setups typically can’t reach speeds that a wired connection can, with plans capped at 75Mbps download and 10Mbps upload.
 Speeds are dictated by a host of factors, like weather, distance to your NBN tower, or network congestion.

-Although speed and reliability aren’t as advanced as fibre technology, NBN are upgrading Fixed Wireless to 5G, meaning a faster internet experience is on the way (hang in there, Fixed Wireless squad!).
+Although speed and reliability aren’t as advanced as fibre technology, NBN are significantly upgrading the Fixed Wireless network, meaning a faster internet experience is on the way (hang in there, Fixed Wireless squad!).

 Fibre to the Node (FTTN) and Fibre to the Building (FTTB) are two very common connection types that use copper wiring.

-In FTTN’s case, fibre cable runs from an NBN Point of Interconnect (POI) to a nearby node where existing copper wiring connects the node to your home.
+In FTTN’s case, fibre cable runs from an NBN Point of Interconnect (POI) to a nearby run to a central location in the street (known in NBN lingo as a node), where existing copper wiring connects the node to your home.
 For FTTB, this node is usually a room in your building called an MDF (Main Distribution Frame).

 The drawback with these technologies is the presence of copper wiring.
 When compared to fibre optic cabling, copper doesn’t come close.
-Signal breaks down significantly the further it travels down copper, meaning if your home or apartment is far from the node/MDF, you likely won’t be able to get speeds reaching the maximum 100mbps/40mbps that FTTN/B can provide.
+Signal breaks down significantly the further it travels down copper, meaning if your home or apartment is far from the node or MDF, you likely won’t be able to get speeds reaching the maximum 100Mbps download and 40Mbps upload that FTTN or FTTB can provide.
 Other factors like the quality of your copper line and internal wiring also affect speed.

 A graphic on a green background showing the Signal loss over 100 metres of different connection cabling.
 First, Copper wiring is shown to lose 90% of signal over 100 metres, whilst underneath Fibre optic cabling is seen to have 3% signal loss.